planetfederal/workshops/workshops/geoserver/style/source/css/polygon.rst

 #.
 Even with this improved spacing between labels, it is difficult to read the result against the complicated line work.

    Use of a halo to outline labels allows the text to stand out from an otherwise busy background.
 In this case we will make use of the fill color, to provide some space around our labels.
+We will also change the font to Arial.

    .. code-block:: css
       :emphasize-lines: 8-10